-Economic development from the Coyote Springs Tortoise Crossings project would be limited to the expenditures associated with construction.
+Economic development from the Coyote Springs Wildlife Crossings project would be limited to the expenditures associated with construction.
 While there would not be an immediate impact on economic development, the project would provide safe access for desert tortoises and other animals across US 93 as areas such as Coyote Springs incur development.

-Visitors to the project area are drawn to two main attractions - the Desert National Wildlife Refuge and the Coyote Springs Golf Club.
+The corridor's primary use as a commuting, visitor, and freight movement roadway provides a unique opportunity for visitors and residents.
+The visitors to the project area are drawn to two main attractions - the Desert National Wildlife Refuge and the Coyote Springs Golf Club.
 Access to the DNWR is available from two locations in the project area - Mormon Well Road, approximately two miles south of SR 168 at mile marker 80 in Clark County, and mile marker 32 in Lincoln County.
 The Coyote Springs Golf Club is a destination golf club attracting visitors from throughout the southwest.
 Through the post-construction public outreach process, the team would educate Southern Nevada residents on the significance of the project.